Adezzy1/memofiles/README.md

 # memofiles
 Java code
-That uses the MVC (i.e Model View Controller) in creating a Tic Tac Toe game.
+That uses the MVC (i.e Model View Controller) in creating a Tic Tac Toe games.